Ramyasree0707/Airline-Passengers-Referral-Prediction-/README.md

 # Airline-Passengers-Referral-Prediction
-Predicting aircraft passenger referrals and uncovering the main influencing factors can help airlines improve their services and gain a competitive edge.
-This repository contains a machine learning project focused on predicting whether a passenger will refer an airline to others.
-We will explore a dataset that includes past passengers' referral behavior, as well as various features such as cabin, traveller type, date flow and route information.
-By identifying potential advocates, airlines can improve customer satisfaction and loyalty while attracting new customers.

-**Table of Contents**

-1. Objective
-2. Description of Features
-3. Data Preparation
-4. Exploratory Data Analysis (EDA)
-5. Feature Engineering & Data Pre-processing
-6. Model Building
-7. Model Evaluation
-8. Conclusion

-**Objective**

-The main objective is to create a model that can predict whether a traveller will recommend his or her flight to their family,friends and the public.
+The main objective of this project is to create a model that can predict whether a traveller will recommend his or her flight to their family,friends and the public.

+**Problem Statement**
+Data includes airline reviews from 2006 to 2019 for popular airlines around the world with multiple choice and free text questions.
+Data is scraped in Spring 2019.
+The main objective is to predict whether passengers will refer the airline to their friends.

 **Description of Features**